GaloisInc/BESSPIN-arch-extract/README.md

 Second, run the `importer` tool, which reads a design from the CBOR file and produces several outputs, based on a configuration file:

+    # Create a directory to store the outputs
+    mkdir tinymult
     ./importer examples/tinymult.toml

 `examples/tinymult.toml` configures the tool to read a SystemVerilog AST from